test matrix has two on-disk representations:

 . ├── test-definitions | ├── appfeatureatst | ├── definition.json | ├── appfeaturebtst | ├── definition.json | ├── otherappfeaturetst | ├── definition.json

 The above example would describe a test matrix with three tests:

 appfeaturetst, appserptst, otherappfeaturetst

-If you're using Proctor across multiple applications, it's advisable to use standard test naming convention to help differentiate which tests are for each application.
+If you’re using Proctor across multiple applications, it’s advisable to use standard test naming conventions to help differentiate the tests you use for each application.

-feature-name: a description of the feature impacted by the test
+feature-name: Description of the feature impacted by the test.